webjframework/openshift-docker-image/README.md

 deploy image and select as image webjframework/webjframework:openshift

-Optional change ENV WAR... to your Wget path for WebJ.war and webjdata.ini
+Optional change ENVIROMENT VAR  WAR_INI_WGET_URL to your Wget path for WebJ.war and webjdata.ini without / at the end !!!

 deploy ...